akobr/strong-beaver/README.md

 Dependency | Description
 --- | ---
-[CommonServiceLocator](https://github.com/unitycontainer/commonservicelocator) | The library provides an abstraction over IoC containers and service locators.
-Using the library allows an application to indirectly access the capabilities without relying on hard references.
-[MVVM Light Toolkit](http://www.mvvmlight.net/) | The framework takes a lot of inspiration from this great and powerful toolkit. *This dependency will be integrated.*
+[MVVM Light Toolkit](http://www.mvvmlight.net/) | The framework takes a lot of inspiration from this great and powerful toolkit. *We would like to integrate engaged subset deeply to the framework, to be able to do this everything is already abstracted.*
 [Json.NET](https://www.newtonsoft.com/json) | The JSON is the most popular data transfer format used on the network and for communication between systems.
-[Popup Page Plugin for Xamarin](https://github.com/rotorgames/Rg.Plugins.Popup) | Xamarin plugin which is used for showing user-defined dialogues. *This dependency would be removed soon.*

 ## Service list

 >* A service written in **Bold** is already done.
 >* A service written in *Italic* will be implemented.

 * *Accounts* - Service for authenticating users.
-Support for *OAuth protocols* and third-party services, e.g. *Facebook*, *Google* account, *Microsoft* account, and *Twitter*. *Implementation is planned for next phase.*
+Support for *OAuth protocols* and third-party services, e.g. *Facebook*, *Google* and *Microsoft* account. *Implementation is planned for next phase.*
-* **Cleanup** - Simple way how to delete instance(s) from main IoC container.
 * **Device**
   * **Connectivity** - Network connectivity information, e.g. if a connection is available.
   * *CurrentPosition* - This service simplifies access to the current location of the device to one method.
 Combination of in-memory cache storage, permissions service and KeyValues persistent storage service. *Implementation is in progress.*
   * **Geolocator** - Get GPS location of a device.
   * *Sensors and Motion* - Provides access to Accelerometer, Gyroscope, Magnetometer, and Compass.
 * **Dialog** - The service for showing dialogues and toasts.
-* **Localisation** - Retrieving and setting culture to an application.
+* **Localisation** *(Xamarin specific)* - Retrieving and setting culture to an application.
 * **Logging**
   * **Debug** - The simple logging service which uses the *System.Diagnostics.Debug* class.
-  * *NLog* - More useful logging service wrapping NLog. *Implementation is in progress.*
+  * *NLog* - More useful logging service wrapping NLog. *Implementation is planned for next phase.*
 * **Navigation** - Manages application navigation between pages or screens.
 * **Network**
   * **Http** - The service for sending HTTP requests.
   * **Rest** - The generic service for sending and processing REST requests.
-  * *Transfer* - Download or upload files in the background.
+  * *Transfer* - Download or upload files in the background. *Implementation is planned for next phase.*
 * *Notifications*
   * *We are planning to integrate a system, local and push notifications into the framework.*
 * **Permissions** - Manage permission on any platform.
-* *Progress* - Generic way how to show progress of any background operation on UI.
+* *Progress* - Generic way how to show progress of any background operation on UI. *Implementation is planned for next phase.*
 * **Reflection** - Simple service for runtime object creation (object/type instantiation).
 * **Serialisation**
   * *XML* - For serialisation and deserialization of an object from XML. *Implementation is scheduled, the default serialisation concept of .NET will be used.*